ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 The protocol should default to reasonable lifetimes barring any application input.

-- Key export: The interface MUST either provide a way to export keying material with well-defined cryptographic properties, e.g., "forward-secure" or "perfectly forward secure", or should provide an interface for keying material to perform cryptographic operations. ((CAW: maybe the latter is a bit much.))
+- Key export: The interface MUST either provide a way to export keying material with well-defined cryptographic properties, e.g., "forward-secure" or "perfectly forward secure", or should provide an interface to keying material for cryptographic operations.

 ## Optional Interfaces